 Downtown is bordered by Larimer/Park Avenue to the North, Colfax Avenue to the South, Broadway to the East, and Lawrence Street/Speer Boulevard to the West.

-For anyone who dreams of a true urban lifestyle, the allure of this pedestrian-friendly district grows ever more compelling as new hotels, lofts, entertainment venues, restaurants, and shops continue to spring up between Lincoln and Larimer Streets.
+For anyone who dreams of a true urban lifestyle, the allure of this pedestrian-friendly district grows ever more compelling as new hotels, lofts & condos, entertainment venues, restaurants, and shops continue to spring up between Lincoln and Larimer Streets.

 Conversions of historic office buildings into condos, lofts, and exclusive penthouses plus a rash of new residential construction have transformed Downtown into a vibrant community with a significant population.
-That might come as a surprise to some, but current statistics show the number of residents in LoDo and Downtown to be roughly equivalent.
+The area is buzzing with new high-end residential buildings including the new Four Seasons Hotel and the Four Seasons Residences, along with the new Ritz-Carlton Hotel and the accompanying Residences XXV.
+Statistics show that the number of residents in Downtown Denver has roughly doubled in the past few years.

 Prosperity seems assured as more and more suburbanites trade tedious commutes for urban convenience.
 What better way to start your day than to leave the car at home and stroll to work?